 Keller still stands as one of the most popular Pacers of all time, partly because he was local, partly because he was short and partly because he was so friendly.
 He had a lot of endorsements, most notably for the American Dairy Association, and someone even wrote a song about him, “The Ballad of Billy Keller.”
 You can hear it by clicking below.

-He coached after that, as the head coach at Brebeuf Prep and Indiana Central, and then segued into a career as a camp director and shooting instructor.
-It seemed natural for a guy who had been a great shooter, the best three-point shooter the ABA Pacers ever had, one who once hit nine three-pointers in a game and could have had 11 if not for the fact one came a split-second after the buzzer and another didn’t count because he was ruled out of bounds.
+He attempted a comeback after a year off to rehabilitate his knee, but despite playing well in preseason games he was released the day before the Pacers played an exhibition game at Purdue.
+Like I said, the game can be harsh.
+Keller coached after that, as the head girls coach at Brebeuf Prep, an assistant coach at Purdue under Lee Rose for one season and as the head coach at Indiana Central.
+He later segued into a full-time career as a camp director and shooting instructor.
+It seemed natural for a guy who had been a great shooter, the best three-point shooter the ABA Pacers ever had, one who once hit nine three-pointers in a game and would have had 11 if not for the fact one came a split-second after the buzzer and another didn’t count because he was ruled out of bounds.

 First aired 2009